Retreats and Fellowship

 Teachers, administrators, and students spend quality time throughout the year, which produces a tight-knit community that has a distinct “family” feel.
 At the start of each year, high school students embark on a day-long retreat to set goals, set the tone spiritually, bond as a community, and have fun!

-Middle and Upper school students and faculty embark on a beginning of the year retreat themselves to accomplish similar goals.
+Middle school students and faculty embark on a beginning of the year retreat themselves to accomplish similar goals.
 Family activity nights are a part of the WCA experience as well, starting with our start of the year picnic that takes place the first Thursday of each school year.

 Overall, WCA seeks to be a welcoming, friendly, safe place for the entire Williamsburg community.